51Degrees/specifications/pipeline-specification/conceptual-overview.md

 initiates Pipeline processing.

 A Flow Data belongs to exactly one Pipeline.
-While a Pipeline may have many Flow Data instances.
+While a Pipeline can have many Flow Data instances.
 The standard usage pattern is to create a singleton Pipeline instance that will be used in environments such as web servers.
 As such, it is expected that many Flow Data instances will be created and processed in parallel from a single